 \section{Introduction}

-In~\cite{BankKram:11a} and~\cite{BankKram:11b}, we develop a financial model for a large investor who trades with market makers at their utility indifference prices.
-We show that the evolution of this system can be described by a nonlinear stochastic differential equation; see~\eqref{eq:10} below.
+In~\cite{BankKram:11a, BankKram:11b}, we developed a financial model for a large investor who trades with market makers at their utility indifference prices.
+We showed that the evolution of this system can be described by a nonlinear stochastic differential equation; see~\eqref{eq:10}.